 Would you like to transition your toddler to a smaller bed before continuing to a larger bed?
-Toddler beds are great because they’re lower to the ground than a conventional single bed and can provide a feeling of security to some children as they are still essentially sleeping in the bed they had as a baby.
-Many cots come with conversion kits and others have one that you can buy once you need it.
+Toddler beds are great because they’re lower to the ground than a conventional single bed and can provide a feeling of security to some children as they are still essentially sleeping in the same bed they had as a baby.
+Many cots come with conversion kits and others have kits you can buy once you need them.

 6. Co-ordinating furniture

 If you would like a seamless look to the nursery, investigate brands which make co-ordinating change tables, dressers and bookcases.